National Farmworkers Jobs Program

 - Yakima Regional Office-serves Kittitas County and the Upper Yakima Valley.

-- Sunnyside Regional Office-serves the Lower Yakima Valley and Klickitat County.
+- Sunnyside Regional Office-serves the Lower Yakima Valley.

 - Pasco Regional Office-serves Benton, Franklin, and Walla Walla counties.